 Couple arguments often erupt because partners differ in their viewpionts and expectations.
-One arena of conflict, particularly for couples who come from different cultural backgrounds, is in what each partner regards as public to everyone as opposed to what is intimate, shared only between the two partners.
+Particularly for couples who come from different cultural backgrounds, what each partner regards as public to everyone as opposed to what is intimate, shared only between the two partners.

 She may talk with her friends, for instance, about the couple's recent quarrel.
 He then may feel violated, appalled at what feels to him like a violation of his personal privacy and of their intimate couple relationship.

 What is the purpose of boundaries?